-To get my body fully saturated with vitamin C, I do weekly vitamin C “flushes.”
-I take one teaspoon of vitamin C powder every 15 minutes until my bowels become loose.
-However many teaspoons it takes is my bowel tolerance, and I take maintenance doses throughout the day the rest of the week.
+To get your body fully saturated with vitamin C, try weekly vitamin C “flushes.”
+Take one teaspoon of vitamin C powder every 15 minutes until your bowels become loose.
+However many teaspoons it takes is your bowel tolerance, then you can take maintenance doses throughout the day the rest of the week.

 #8- kick the coffee… but keep using it

 Finally, when you’re recovering from adrenal fatigue syndrome, you want to limit your intake of caffeine, which will further stress the adrenals.